Introduction & Challenge

 Strategic Planning & Input – In process

 Organizational outreach and meetings of prominent advisors began in the spring, and are continuing through 2021.
-See the Video Update & Summer Message on the process.
+See our video on Making History, articulating a vision for resident and owner services, with a Diversity Land Trust being a new strategy for sustainable racial and economic diversity.
 Learn more about the difference between traditional CLTs and what is proposed in our Diversity Land Trust Overview.
 Questions remain about if Chicago is ready for this kind of land trust, how it should be structured, and, how it might collaborate with various organizations committed to related efforts.
 Check out our web page on Models for Structuring a DLT, and join our contact list for updates and events at DLT@UptownVoice.org.